 - Incomplete work you promised to perform

-- Medical payments from accidents for you/others around the worksite that are your fault
+- Medical payments from accidents for you/others around the worksite

 - Injury from advertising

-Recommended Handyman Insurance
+Handyman Equipment Protection Insurance

-Builder’s Risk or Inland Marine Insurance
+Handyman Builder’s Risk or Inland Marine Insurance

-An umbrella policy extends the coverage per claim of existing policies.
-For a handyman, an umbrella policy can extend your general liability, workers compensation, and commercial vehicle coverages all at the same time.
-This policy is less popular for a handyman than general contractors because any insurance claims you’re going to have aren’t likely to be more than the $1 million your general liability policy covers.
+An umbrella policy extends the coverage per claim of existing liability policies.
+For a handyman, an umbrella policy can extend your general liability, workers’ compensation, and commercial vehicle liability all at the same time.
+This saves you the premium costs of increasing coverage of each of the other policies, although minimum coverage requirements exist.

 Handyman Insurance Costs

 Premium costs are going to depend on the risk associated with the jobs you perform.
-According to Steve Baldwin, Owner of Baldwin Insurance Agency:
+According to Steve Baldwin, owner of Baldwin Insurance Agency:

-“Insurance is rated based on class code.
+“Handyman insurance is rated based on class code.
 A class code is a description of work performed, which makes insurance for a handyman much different than work performed as a general contractor or other related jobs driven by a large business.
 A handyman likely performs multiple small jobs doing maintenance or installing screen doors, installing an outside light fixture, or building a deck.
 These will have much lower premium costs than a business that builds new homes.”